Continuum Limit of Dendritic Deposition: Theory and Methods

 \subsection{Previous Studies Treated the Sticking Probability as a Physical Parameter}

-We now compare our conceptual framework for discrete reactive deposition, which is based on the \textda number, with the approach used by previous authors, which is based on the sticking probability.
-In particular, we focus on off-lattice deposition, where the particles move in continuous space.
-Many authors instead studied lattice-based systems which we discuss in Sec.~\ref{si:lattice} \cite{wittenDiffusionlimitedAggregation1983, meakinModelsColloidalAggregation1988}.
+We now compare our conceptual framework for the Brownian particle deposition process, which is based on the \textda number, with the approach used by previous authors, which is based on the sticking probability.
+In particular, we focus on off-lattice deposition, where the particles move in a continuous space.
+Many authors instead studied lattice-based systems, which we discuss in Sec.~\ref{si:lattice} \cite{wittenDiffusionlimitedAggregation1983, meakinDiffusioncontrolledClusterFormation1983,meakinDiffusioncontrolledDepositionFibers1983,meakinModelsColloidalAggregation1988}.

-Prior studies considered the sticking probability $P$ to be a fundamental physical parameter of the system that controlled the surface reaction rate rather than a convergence parameter like $\dt$ \cite{halseyElectrodepositionDiffusionLimited1990,nagataniDoublecrossoverPhenomenaLaplacian1990,mayersSuppressionDendriteFormation2012}.
+Prior studies considered the sticking probability $P$ to be a fundamental physical parameter of the system that controlled the surface reaction rate rather than a convergence parameter like $\dt$ \cite{halseyElectrodepositionDiffusionLimited1990,nagataniLaplacianGrowthPhenomena1989,nagataniDoublecrossoverPhenomenaLaplacian1990,mayersSuppressionDendriteFormation2012}.
 This view of the sticking probability appeared to be borne out in simulations where different fixed values of $P$ were found to generate different cluster morphologies \cite{halseyElectrodepositionDiffusionLimited1990, mayersSuppressionDendriteFormation2012}.
-Consequently, Halsey and Leibig proposed that the critical radius for the CTD transition should scale as a power law with $P$ in the limit $P \to 0$ and attempted to use simulations to calculate the associated exponent \cite{halseyElectrodepositionDiffusionLimited1990}.
+Consequently, Halsey and Leibig proposed that the critical radius for the CTD transition should scale as a power law with $P$ in the limit $P \to 0$.
+They then attempted to use simulations to calculate the associated power-law exponent \cite{halseyElectrodepositionDiffusionLimited1990}.

-Eq.~\eqref{k_timestep} and Fig.~\ref{fig:algorithm_demo_figure}, however, illustrate that treating the sticking probability as a normal physical parameter has a number of conceptual limitations.
+Eq.~\eqref{k_timestep} and Fig.~\ref{fig:algorithm_demo_figure}, however, illustrate that treating the sticking probability as a normal physical parameter has several conceptual limitations.
 In particular, all fixed values of $P$ yield the same infinitely fast reaction dynamics in the limit $\dt \to 0$.
-The reason different $P$ values previously seemed to produce different cluster morphologies in simulations was due to the incomplete timestep convergence \cite{halseyElectrodepositionDiffusionLimited1990,mayersSuppressionDendriteFormation2012}.
-In addition, since for any constant $P$, the morphology always crosses over immediately to fractal growth, examining the behavior of the critical radius in the limit as $P \to 0$ is not physically meaningful.
+The reason different $P$ values previously seemed to produce different cluster morphologies in simulations was due to incomplete timestep convergence \cite{halseyElectrodepositionDiffusionLimited1990,mayersSuppressionDendriteFormation2012}.
+Moreover, since for any constant $P$, the morphology always crosses over immediately to fractal growth, examining the behavior of the critical radius in the limit as $P \to 0$ is not physically meaningful.